-- a.
-Padlocks and hasps may be used only where specified below: - 1.
-Fence-gates in areas without ceilings; - 2.
-Freezer-door interiors whose lock-release systems include panic-release device(s); - 3.
-Vehicle roll-up door walk-through exit(s). - b.
-Entrances and exits from the secured perimeter shall be controlled by sally ports, with all doors and gates interlocking electronically (Only one door can unlock at a time, canceling the electrical control of other doors until the unlocked door is returned to its secure position). - c.
-Under no circumstances may prison-type security keys and/or blanks (active, non-active, or discarded) be used or distributed for presentation purposes.
+- g.
+Individual doors to areas with room capacity of 50 or more people shall have no more than one lock each.
+Padlocks shall not be used on exit doors or intermediate doors along the exit route. - h.
+Padlocks and/or chains may not be used on cell doors. - 1) Padlocks and hasps may be used only where specified below: - a) fence-gates in areas without ceilings; - b) freezer-door interiors whose lock release systems include panic-release device(s); and - c) vehicle roll-up door walk-through exit(s). - 2) Entrances and exits from the secured perimeter shall be controlled by sally ports, with all doors and gates interlocking electronically.
+(Controls shall be set such that only one door can unlock at a time, canceling the electrical control of other doors until the unlocked door is returned to its secure position.) - 3) Under no circumstances may prisontype security keys and/or blanks active, non-active, or discarded-be used or distributed for presentation purposes.